georgeous497git/golang-microservices/README.md

 # Microservices with Go

+NOTE: The project is using go modules feature.
+1) Using Goland IDE, the 'Enable Go modules integration' checkbox should be selected.
+2) Create the `go.mod` file at the root level.
+3) Over the dependencies not downloaded press the `Option + Enter` keys and `Sync packages of...`
+4) To import one go file into another go file in a different folder you should use the following syntax:
+   a) import keyword + <main_module_name> + <go_file_name>
+      example: `import	"GoMicroservices/data"`

 1. Starting with Serve HTTP

 	In Golang we need to use the “http” package that provides the Server instance, also we should declare the method “HandleFunc” that register a function to a given path on a thing called “default serve MUX” which is a http handler that redirect paths.

-To Run:
+To run:
+    Locate at the `src` folder and execute the following command:
     `$ go run main.go`

 2. Implementing Gorilla WebToolkit

 	To install Gorilla use the following command, located in the project's path:

-`$ go get github.com/gorilla/mux`
+`$ go install github.com/gorilla/mux@latest`

 Implementing the function 'mux.NewRouter' that provides a lot of good functionality.

-Also it was possible to implement the 'Subrouter' method to specify the functionality for a HTTP Mehod.
+Also it was possible to implement the 'Subrouter' method to specify the functionality for a HTTP Method.

 As we know, it was possible to specify operations for each HTTP Method and the URI it was updated using the context '/products'